stevensantos17/portfolio/README.md

 - Analyzed Data and Extracted Insights on what characteristics led to customer churn and how the company can promote services and increase sales
 - Analyzed Business impact of customer churn on company revenue
 - Trained and Evaluated a predicitive model to determine which customers will churn in order to implement customer retention efforts and increase revenue
-- Topics: Data Vizualization, Classification Modelling, Statistical Analysis, Data Analysis
+- Topics: Data Vizualization, Predictive Modelling, Statistical Analysis, Data Analysis

 ![Project1_Image](/images/churn_project_1.png)